Andrea Gurmankin Levy

 - PSY*F111 General Psychology I

 Like all skills, studying, writing, critical thinking and learning take hard work and practice, and that is why Assistant Professor Andrea Gurmankin Levy pushes her students and holds them to a high standard.

-Dr. Levy earned a PhD in psychology and a master’s degree in bioethics from the University of Pennsylvania.
-She was previously a professor at the Dana-Farber Cancer Institute and Harvard School of Public Health and at the University of Saint Joseph.
+Professor Levy earned a doctorate in psychology and a master’s degree in bioethics from the University of Pennsylvania.
+She was previously a professor at the Dana-Farber Cancer Institute, Harvard School of Public Health and at the University of Saint Joseph.
 She also holds a bachelor of arts in biology and society from Cornell University.

 In the classroom, Dr. Levy focuses her teaching on topics such as social psychology, judgment and decision-making, health psychology and research and writing, because of the significant value and broad applicability that these topics have to students’ lives.
 For example, by teaching students about common errors and biases in judgment and decision-making, she can improve students’ decision-making in their lives as students, friends, partners, consumers, employees, (future) employers and patients.
 More generally, she pushes her students and holds them students to a high standard, but does so while holding their hand every step of the way and making the classroom a casual and fun environment.
 And the academic and personal growth that students experience as a result of their efforts is deeply rewarding for both her and them.

 Dr. Levy is affiliated with the Society for the Teaching of Psychology and the American Psychological Association.
 When she’s not working, she is raising her two daughters.
 When time permits, she loves to play sports, read and be with friends.